 Exercise a high degree of caution in Morocco because of the threat of terrorist attacks.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

-- Western Sahara's status as part of Morocco is disputed.
-An active, militarised independence movement operates to the east of the Berm, though a ceasefire is currently in place.
+Western Sahara's status as part of Morocco is disputed.
+An active, militarised independence movement operates to the east of the Berm.
+A ceasefire is currently in place.
 See Safety and security.

 Travel Smart for general advice for all travellers.

 Entry and exit